clicon/clixon-controller-docs/tutorial.rst

 to configure SSH users on devices.
 You should follow this layout if you define other service models.

-A service consists of a list o service instance, each consisting of a list of users, which in turn has a name, an SSH key and a role.
+A service consists of a list of service instances, each consisting of a list of users, which in turn has a name, an SSH key and a role.

 The YANG service model is as follows: